Yannmm/yannmm.github.io/_posts/2024-9-26-reading-notes-the-linux-command-line-a-complete-introduction.md

   - lines, words, bytes count
 - `head`: display the first 10 lines of a file.
 - `tail`: display the last 10 lines of a file.
+  - `tail -f /var/log/system.log` to view the system logs.
+  - `log stream` will show a unified log on MacOS.
   - `n`: specify numbers, default is 10.
   - `f`: don't stop when EOF is reached, but wait for additional data.
 - `tee`: duplicate standard input